tlinkowski/tlinkowski-superpom/README.md

         -   `compileTestGroovy` dependency on `compileTestKotlin` (so that Spock can access Kotlin helpers)

         -   minimum line code coverage = **95%** ([JaCoCo](https://www.jacoco.org/jacoco/))

+        -   publishing to JCenter and Maven Central

+Note that in order to perform a release that requires no manual actions, a `finalizeRelease` Gradle property must be set (e.g. by calling `gradlew bintrayUpload -PfinalizeRelease`).

 #### Gradle Configuration Sharing